BobrovAndrey/Bitrix24Parser/README.md

   let incomingMemberId = data(webhookData).memberId

   ```
+  ! "data" will throw pare errors to you

 ## "payload" method
   "Payload" will form valid payload form from params, that you pass to it